mjanv/roadbook/README.md

 - [ ] Write a climb research engine to filter climbs by name, elevation, average slope or start/stop
 - [ ] Create an elevation profile object
 - [ ] Climb Profile graph generator
+- [ ] PDF generation tool

 ### Web

 - [x] User accounts can be created from a registration page
 - [x] Users can log in or out.
+- [ ] Users can create accounts from Komoot or Strava Oauth2
 - [ ] The homepage is an infinite map displaying availables climbs
 - [ ] An user can drag&drop an GPX file to the server
 - [ ] When a user submits a GPX file,